-- Estradiol is produced alone by the developing follicle before ovulation; it stimulates the glands of the cervix to secrete a particular type of mucus (“mucus with fertile characteristics”) which is essential for the sperm to pass through the cervix and reach the ovum. oestradiol also stimulates growth of the endometrium lining the uterus (womb).
+The developing follicle, before ovulation, produces estradiol, which encourages the glands of the cervix to emit fertile mucus, which is crucial for the sperm to swim through the cervix and reach the ovum.
+Furthermore, estradiol promotes the growth of the endometrium lining in the uterus.

 Once ovulation has taken place, progesterone and estradiol are then produced by the corpus luteum, which forms from the ruptured follicle.
 The progesterone instigates an abrupt change in the mucus, which happens right after ovulation and defines the Peak symptom.
 Progesterone also helps the estrogen-primed endometrium prepare for the implantation of the fertilized ovum.
 If there is no pregnancy, then the production of estradiol and progesterone will start to decrease roughly 7 days after ovulation.
 This is evident by the shedding of the endometrium as menstrual bleeding 11 to 16 days after ovulation.

 Your monthly cycle is measured from the first day of your menstrual period until the day before your next period begins.
 This cycle normally lasts between 28 and 32 days, but can be a lot longer or shorter.
 Ovulation normally occurs anywhere between day 11 and day 21.
 This is the most fertile period of your entire cycle and starts approximately 4 to 5 days before ovulation and stops approximately 24-48 hours afterward.
 This is because the egg can live for 24 to 48 hours after being released, whereas sperm can live for approximately 4 to 5 days in your body.